tripnv/march-madness/notes.md

     - Given a team's regular season performance, try to predict their post-season..

 #### IDEAs:

-* Coaches

-- For coaches, introduce a column how many times a given coach won the tournament in retrospect
+- For coaches, introduce a column how many times a given coach won the tournament in retrospect; regular season win ratio, post-season win ratio
 - Similarly, provide the win/loss ratio up to that point (retrospective win/loss ratio).

 * Average stats for a given year (e.g scored points/that years average)